michaelfeil/infinity/README.md

 ### Supported Tasks and Models by Infinity

 Infinity aims to be the inference server supporting most functionality for embeddings, reranking and related RAG tasks.
+The following  Infinity tests 15+ architectures and all of the below cases in the Github CI.

-The following tasks and tested example models are supported.
-Infinity tests 15+ architectures and all of the below cases in the Github CI.
+Click on the sections below to find tasks and **validated example models**.

 <details>
   <summary>Text Embeddings</summary>